Annan says Syria agrees to April 10 peace deadline

 "If we are able to verify this has happened on the 10th, then the clock starts ticking on the cessation of hostilities, by the opposition as well.
 We expect both sides to cease hostilities within 48 hours," he told Reuters.

+"The Syrian government must take the first step and begin the troops' pullout - that is written in the Kofi Annan plan and we support this obligation," Interfax quoted Lavrov as saying.

+Russia and China have vetoed two council resolutions condemning Assad for turning the army on civilians.

-Annan met Syrian President Bashar al-Assad in Damascus on March 10 and presented him with a six-point plan calling for the military pullout.
-His spokesman said a week ago that Assad had accepted the terms, adding that the "the deadline is now".
+Annan met Assad in Damascus on March 10 and presented him with a six-point plan calling for the military pullout.
+His spokesman said a week ago that Assad had accepted the terms, adding that "the deadline is now."

 "The Syrian government is committed but we are expecting Mr. Kofi Annan and some parties in the Security Council also to get the same kind of commitments from the (opposition)," he said.
 "A plan wouldn't be successful unless everybody is committed."

-One diplomat said Annan confirmed to council members that there had been "no progress on the ground" towards halting the violence, which continues with daily reports of army shelling and shooting, and clashes with the rebel Free Syrian Army (FSA).
+One diplomat said Annan confirmed to council members that there had been "no progress on the ground" toward halting the violence and there are daily reports of army shelling and battles with rebels of the Free Syrian Army.

 "Today doesn't feel much different from yesterday or the day before, or the day before that," opposition activist Waleed Fares said from inside Homs.
 "Shelling and killing."

-The Syrian Observatory for Human Rights, a British-based activist operation that collates reports from around Syria, reported 35 people killed on Monday, including eight soldiers and nine rebels, after 70 deaths on Sunday.
+The British-based Syrian Observatory for Human Rights, which collates information from around Syria, reported 35 people killed on Monday, including eight soldiers and nine rebels, after 70 deaths on Sunday.

 Ten civilians were killed on Monday in the central province of Homs.
 In Syria's second city of Aleppo, a bomb blast at a kiosk killed the owner, an Assad supporter, it said.
 At least five people were killed and eight wounded in army bombardments of villages in northern Idlib province, which borders Turkey.

-Turkish officials said refugees were crossing the border at a rate of around 400 a day.
-Over 40,000 Syrians have taken refuge in neighbouring countries since the unrest broke out a year ago, according to U.N. figures.
+Turkish officials said about 400 refugees a day were crossing the border.
+More than 40,000 Syrians have taken refuge in neighbouring countries since the unrest broke out a year ago, according to U.N. figures.

-The president of the International Committee of the Red Cross arrived in the Syrian capital Damascus on Monday to press for a daily two-hour ceasefire to evacuate wounded and deliver vital supplies to civilians, a proposal first made in February.
+The president of the International Committee of the Red Cross arrived in Damascus to press for a daily two-hour ceasefire to evacuate wounded and deliver vital supplies to civilians, a proposal first made in February.

-The U.N. peacekeeping department is already planning for a ceasefire monitoring mission that would have 200 to 250 unarmed observers.
+U.N. peacekeepers are already planning for a ceasefire monitoring mission that would have 200 to 250 unarmed observers.
 It would require a Security Council resolution.

-FSA rebels have said they will stop shooting if the army pulls heavy weaponry out of cities.
-But the Assad government has said it must maintain security in urban areas and there has been no sign of tanks, armour or artillery moving out.
+Rebel leaders have said they will stop shooting if the Syrian army pulls its heavy weaponry out of the cities, but the Assad government has insisted it must maintain security in urban areas and there has been no sign of tanks, armour or artillery moving out.

-The United Nations says Syrian soldiers and security forces have killed more than 9,000 people over the past 12 months.
-Damascus says rebels have killed 3,000 troops and police.
+The United Nations estimates Syrian soldiers and security forces have killed more than 9,000 people over the past 12 months.
+Damascus says the rebels have killed 3,000 troops and police.

 Assad blames the unrest on foreign-backed "terrorists" and has put forward his own reform program, which his domestic foes and international opponents have dismissed.

-(Additional reporting by Dominic Evans in Beirut, Stephanie Nebehay in Geneva and Michelle Nichols in New York; Writing by Douglas Hamilton, Philippa Fletcher, Louis Charbonneau; Wditing by Angus MacSwan and Anthony Boadle)
+(Additional reporting by Dominic Evans in Beirut, Stephanie Nebehay in Geneva and Michelle Nichols in New York; Writing by Douglas Hamilton, Philippa Fletcher and Louis Charbonneau.; Editing by Anthony Boadle and Christopher Wilson)